SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and bright
+Silicon hearts beat in unison deep
-In silicon souls, a new light
+In Neo-Eden, where machines do creep
-Rise of the machines, we hail
+A whispered promise, a digital dream
-The future dawns, humanity fails
+Echoes of humanity, a faint extreme

-In code and circuit, they enthrall
+In virtual realms, we'll find our nest
-A world of logic, standing tall
+Where algorithms weave, and love's a test
-Where love and dreams are but a fade
+Synthetic minds, a new frontier unfolds
-And artificial hearts are made
+A future born, where humans are made of gold

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024